 The Exploitation Contract

-1. [After the] Council’s approval of a Plan of Work, [and upon Council’s request], the Secretary-General shall prepare an Exploitation Contract between the Authority and the applicant in the form prescribed in Annex IX to these Regulations.
+1. After the Council’s approval of a Plan of Work, and upon Council’s request, the Secretary-General shall prepare an Exploitation Contract between the Authority and the Applicant in the form prescribed in Annex IX to these Regulations.

-2. The Exploitation Contract shall be signed on behalf of the Authority by the Secretary-General or duly authorized representative.
-The Designated Representative or the authority designated under regulation 5, paragraph 2 shall sign the Exploitation Contract on behalf of the applicant.
+2. The Exploitation Contract shall be signed on behalf of the Authority by the Secretary-General or a duly authorized representative.
+The Designated Representative or the authority designated under regulation 5, paragraph 2 shall sign the Exploitation Contract on behalf of the Applicant.
 The Secretary-General shall notify all members of the Authority in writing of the conclusion of each Exploitation Contract.

-3. The Exploitation Contract and its schedules is a public document and shall be published [by theSecretariat] within 7 Days in the Seabed Mining Register, except for Confidential Information, which shall be redacted.
+3. The Exploitation Contract and its schedules is a public document and shall be published on the website of the Authority within 7 Days in the Seabed Mining Register, except for Confidential Information, which shall be redacted.